-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act require that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or denied the benefits of SUNY Downstate Medical Center's services, programs or activities or be subjected to discrimination by SUNY Downstate.
-The term "qualified individual with a disability" means an individual with a disability who, with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of services or for participation in programs or activities.
-The Committee on Admissions and Academic Standing will not discriminate against qualified individuals with disabilities.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act require that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or denied the benefits of SUNY Downstate Health Sciences University's services, programs or activities or be subjected to discrimination by SUNY Downstate.

+The term "qualified individual with a disability," means an individual with a disability who, with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of services or for participation in programs or activities.

+The Committee on Admissions and Academic Standing does not discriminate against qualified individuals with disabilities.
 Students must be able to perform the essential functions of the program in order to meet certain minimum academic and technical standards.
-In carrying out their functions, the Committee will be guided by the technical standards set forth in this proposal as standards necessary for admissions, continuance and successful completion of the program..
+In carrying out their functions, the Committee is guided by the technical standards necessary for admissions, continuance and successful completion of the program.